Asphalt Roof Shingles Cost Guide

-With an average cost of $3 to $6 per square foot, a 1,500 sq.ft. three-tab shingles roofing job will cost $4,500 to $9,000.
-A slightly larger 2,000 sq.ft. roof would cost $6,000 to $12,000.
-As the building industry’s basic strip shingles, the three-tab variety is made from fiberglass and small mineral granules in a wide range of colors.
-These lightweight pieces are made to last for 20 or more years with a flat, one-dimensional look.
-These are found on many older homes and continue to be used today, especially for roof upgrades on a budget.
+With an average cost of $3 to $6 per sq.ft., a 1,500 sq.ft. three-tab shingles roofing job costs $4,500 to $9,000.
+A slightly larger 2,000 sq.ft. roof costs $6,000 to $12,000.
+As the building industry’s basic strip shingles, the three-tab variety is made from fiberglass and small mineral granules in many colors.
+These lightweight pieces are made to last for 20 or more years with a flat one-dimensional look.
+These are found on many older homes and are used today, especially for budget roof upgrades.

-As the name suggests, they have three distinct tabs about 12 inches wide.
+They have three distinct tabs about 12” wide.
 The moisture-wicking material helps water slide off the roof.
-Three-tab options offer a simpler, less expensive installation process with a totally flat finish once fully installed.
+Three-tab options offer a simpler, less expensive installation process with a flat finish.

 Architectural shingles benefit curb appeal and are in demand for homebuyers.
 Two or more layers are combined for a richer, more prestigious look.
-These are laminated for extra durability and a more three-dimensional look and high-end finish.
-They can last up to 50 years and hold up stronger during wind, hail, and tornadoes.
+These are laminated for extra durability and have a more three-dimensional look and a high-end finish.
+They can last 50 years and hold stronger during wind, hail, and tornadoes.
 Architectural shingles must be added directly to the roof and cannot be layered on previous shingles.
-Several style options are available to choose from with architectural shingles, such as single or multi-color.
-Some have additional sealing and weather-proofing features.
+Several styles are available for architectural shingles, such as single or multi-color.
+Some have additional sealing and weatherproofing features.

-When shopping for asphalt shingles, there are two main material types to consider, ranging in price from $3 to $12 per sq.ft.
-Fiberglass 3 shingles are less expensive and easier to find than the organic variety, although the final price varies based on the brand and style.
-Mild regions may be better suited for fiberglass shingles.
+There are two main materials to consider when shopping for asphalt shingles, ranging from $3 to $12 per sq.ft. installed.
+Fiberglass shingles are less expensive and easier to find than the organic variety, but the final price varies based on the brand and style.
+Mild regions may be better for fiberglass shingles.
 Homes in areas with extreme cold or heat may get better results with organic asphalt shingles.

 |Material||Cost per Sq.Ft.
 (Installed)|